kkim030/RBCDirectInvesting/README.md

 Why?
 Wanted to solve friction points I ran into using RBC Direct Investing daily: no combined view of my banking + investing accounts, no portfolio allocation chart on mobile, and no way to set up recurring investments.

-I rebuilt the app's navigation and visual design to match what the real RBC Direct Investing app actually looks like.
+I cloned the app and made three main improvements.

 **[Read the full PRD](PRD.pdf)** for the problem analysis, evidence, and success criteria behind each feature.